juliogomez/devops/README.md

   --name docker_password --value <your_dockerhub_password>
 ```

-For the *Notify* phase we would like to use WebEx Teams, and let the system tell us when builds are complete and if they are successful or not.
-So please add this token (yes, you will need *that* specific token) and your WebEx Teams e-mail address, again in the form of Drone secrets:
+For the *Notify* phase we would like to use Webex, and let the system tell us when builds are complete and if they are successful or not.
+So please add this token (yes, you will need *that* specific token) and your Webex e-mail address, again in the form of Drone secrets:

 ```shell
 drone secret add \